Furman University Scholarships (2025–2026)

 FAQ

-Everyone pays the same tuition and fees at Furman, regardless of residency.
+No. Furman charges the same tuition and fees for all students regardless of residency.

 Yes.
-South Carolina residents can use programs like LIFE, Palmetto Fellows, and the SC Tuition Grant at Furman to reduce net cost.
+South Carolina residents may qualify for state aid such as LIFE, Palmetto Fellows, and the SC Tuition Grant, which can reduce net price alongside institutional scholarships.

-Furman requires both the FAFSA and the CSS Profile for institutional need-based aid.
+Yes.
+Furman requires both the FAFSA and the CSS Profile for consideration of institutional need-based aid.

 ✅ Automatic Merit Scholarships